Regional transmission organization (North America): Independent system operators (ISOs)

-An ISO is an organization formed at the direction or recommendation of the Federal Energy Regulatory Commission (FERC).
+An independent system operator (ISO) is an organization formed at the direction or recommendation of the Federal Energy Regulatory Commission (FERC).
 In the areas where an ISO is established, it coordinates, controls and monitors the operation of the electrical power system, usually within a single US State, but sometimes encompassing multiple states.

 Similar to an RTO, the primary difference is that ISOs either do not meet the minimum requirements specified by FERC to hold the designation of RTO or that the ISO has not petitioned FERC for the status.

 Electric utilities that are located within the United States and engage in interstate commerce fall under FERC authority.
 Not all utilities are members of ISOs.
-All utilities and ISOs, however, are responsible to meet the compliance of a larger organization called the North American Electric Reliability Corporation (NERC) which overlays the entire FERC footprint and also includes a Mexican utility and several Canadian utilities.
+All utilities and ISOs are responsible to meet the compliance of a larger organization called the North American Electric Reliability Corporation (NERC), which overlays the entire FERC footprint and includes a Mexican utility and several Canadian utilities.
 As such, international reciprocity is commonplace, and rules or recommendations introduced by FERC often are voluntarily accepted by NERC members outside of FERC's jurisdiction.
 Therefore, one Canadian Province is a member of a US-based RTO, while two others function as an Electric System Operator (ESO), an organization essentially equal to a US-based ISO.

 Within the United States one ISO, and its participating utilities, does not fall under FERC authority: The Electric Reliability Council of Texas (ERCOT).
-ERCOT does fall under the authority of NERC and operates a reliability function, separate from its market function, in order to comply with NERC requirements.
+ERCOT falls under the authority of NERC and operates a reliability function, separate from its market function, in order to comply with NERC requirements.

 ISOs act as a marketplace operator in wholesale power, resulting from FERC order No. 888.
 Most are set up as nonprofit corporations using governance models approved by FERC and/or regional or local commissions.